MahmoudElshahatt/IncontiSense-App/README.md

 IncontiSense is built using the following cutting-edge technologies:

+* Modularization: Organizing a codebase into loosely coupled and self-contained parts.
 * Clean architecture: A method of software development in which you should be able to identify what a program performs merely by looking at its source code.
 * Hilt: Dependency injection for clean and modular code.
 * Data Store: Manage user preferences and settings efficiently.
 * Room database: Robust local data storage and caching for uninterrupted offline access.
 * MVVM architecture: Well-structured and maintainable codebase.
-* Coil: Effortlessly load and display book cover images with optimized caching and memory management.
 * Splash Screen 12: Create an engaging and visually appealing launch experience using the Splash Screen API.